Rlam1217/quotesbydev/README.md

 * Sass as a preprocessor
 * Responsive Web Design
 * Incorporate custom fonts using @font-face
-* Uses Font Awesome for search icon font
+* Uses Font Awesome for Quotes and Search Icon Font

 ## JS/jQuery